naokoward1/TuneyFruities/finalProject/README.txt

 	g triggers the melon (g_key)

 The mouse allows for screen shifts by clicking the buttons.
+"a" skips to the end screen for the game mode.
 "q" returns to the start screen.
 Space bar pauses and resumes play.

+A separate README has been included for the Audio Analysis folder.